 At Tiny Trees, we use a Place-Based Learning (PBL) approach to developing curriculum.
 Through observation and activities, students develop a knowledge and appreciation of the plants and animals in our shared spaces.
 Our teachers work to scaffold students’ understanding of stewardship, connection to place and human impact on nature.
 We develop opportunities for students to learn about our surrounding neighborhoods and communities, and to build community connections and partnerships.
-For example, we are grateful for our relationship with the nearby Rainier Beach Urban Farm and Wetlands, which is Seattle’s largest urban farm.
+For example, we are grateful for our relationship with the nearby Rainier Beach Urban Farm and Wetlands (RBUFW).
+Approximately half of RBUFW is dedicated to organic food production (it is Seattle’s largest urban farm!), and the other half of the site is dedicated to restoring the natural wetlands and buffer zone.
 Located in one of the country’s most linguistically diverse zip codes, Beer Sheva provides many opportunities to learn about culture, language and history.
 With the foundation of a strong anti-bias curriculum, we aim to engage students in real-life, meaningful learning around social justice and equity, especially in ways that pertain to our classroom community.

 Our outdoor classroom provides numerous learning opportunities and ample materials to inspire imagination and curiosity.
 Our students learn about planting and growing vegetables, how to harvest herbs and make tea, and visit special park features like the beaches of Lake Washington and the neighboring forest.
 Students conduct their own experiments, hear and share stories, play with quantities and numbers, and engage with symbols, letters and ideas.
 Using the evidence-based HighScope curriculum as our framework, our teachers construct their daily plans by focusing on activities that strengthen students’ skills and lessons that align with students’ interests.
 To learn more about our programming, curriculum and tools that support our work, please visit our Curriculum Page.